Reactions to the death of Elizabeth II: Television

 Sky was criticised after an episode of Last Week Tonight with John Oliver was edited to remove jokes related to the Queen's death.

 The Netflix series The Crown, which covers Elizabeth's reign, suspended filming of its sixth season for a period of time "out of respect".

 The BBC postponed the broadcast of the launch episode of the twentieth series of Strictly Come Dancing out of respect.
 The programme—which was recorded on the evening before the Queen's death—had been originally scheduled to air on 17 September, which was two days before the funeral.
 It was subsequently rescheduled to air the following Friday (23 September).
 The BBC soap opera EastEnders paid tribute to the Queen with a special scene that aired at the start of the episode broadcast on 12 September.
 The BBC aired Paddington films in honour of the Queen.

 In Australia, the ABC News Channel suspended all regular programming and news bulletins for continuous coverage of the Queen's death, while Seven Network also switched to delivering 24-hour coverage, delaying regular television programmes that were scheduled to air.

 In Canada and New Zealand, the Canadian Broadcasting Corporation and TVNZ also broadcast special tribute programmes.
 CTV, Global and Three also switched to 24-hour coverage.
 CTV's NFL, ACC and Pac-12 football coverage was sent to TSN and CTV2 (Exception was for the Buffalo Bills, contracted to SportsNet Ontario.)
 As a result, the Canadian TV season did not begin until September 26, 2022.

-In the United States, CNN, MSNBC, Fox News, ABC, NBC and CBS all broke the news of her death, with the three main television networks (ABC, CBS and NBC) breaking into normal programming to announce it.
+In the United States, CNN, MSNBC, Fox News, ABC, NBC and CBS all broke the news of her death, with the three main television networks (ABC, CBS and NBC) breaking into normal programming (GMA3: What You Need to Know on ABC, the opening credits of The Bold and the Beautiful on CBS, and the penultimate daytime episode of Days of Our Lives on NBC) to announce it.